CollectionBuilder/collectionbuilder.github.io/_docs/04_config/intro.md

 The instructions below outline the edits you need to make to this file.

-To begin, locate and open the **_config.yml** file in the base of your repository.

-{:.cdm .typefilter .alert .alert-secondary}
-Our CONTENTdm skin uses the CONTENTdm API to generate the images, pdfs, and other downloadable files that make up your CollectionBuilder collection.
-To connect your CONTENTdm collection to CollectionBuilder, use the **_config.yml** file.
+To begin, locate and open the **_config.yml** file in the base of your repository. **No matter which version you're using**, this file is used to configure the basics of your site.
+For CONTENTdm skin users, this is where you will connect your CONTENTdm collection to CollectionBuilder, so that CollectionBuilder can use CONTENTdm's API to generate the images, pdfs, and other downloadable files that will make up your collection.

-{:.gh .typefilter .alert .alert-primary}
-For your CollectionBuilder-GH site to work, you must begin by editing the **_config.yml** file.

 - [URL Variables](#url-var)
 - [Site Settings](#site)